 “My theory is dogs roll in stinky stuff for the same reason humans wear loud Hawaiian shirts,” Dr. Coren says.
 “It’s a matter of their dominant sense of smell, whereas, for humans, the dominant sense is vision.”

 Dogs smell urine and other dogs’ butts for entirely different reasons, though.
 Since dogs read the world through their noses, Dr. Coren says they write messages to each other in urine—things like age, gender, mood, even health—and those messages linger behind long after the dog has gone.

 “The smell goes away for humans because it becomes less strong when it dries,” Dr. Coren adds.
 “Smell has to be carried to a [human] nose through moisture but it sticks around for quite a long while for dogs.”

-But dogs do like to refresh their scent, which is why they will stop at their favorite tree or fire hydrant if you follow the same path on your daily walk.
+But they do like to refresh their scent, which is why a dog will stop at his favorite tree or fire hydrant if you follow the same path on your daily walk.

 Taste and Smell

 The sense of smell and taste are closely related in humans, but not as much in dogs.
 Humans have five times more taste receptors than dogs—on average, dogs will have around 1,500 taste buds while humans have roughly 6,000.

 “Taste, per se, is not as important [for dogs],” Dr. Coren says.

 If your dog is a picky eater and not enticed by the smell of his kibble or snacks, Dr. Coren suggests adding warm water.
 “Tastes are more dissolved in water and more available to the dog,” he says.
 “It releases some of the smell, which keeps the dog eating.”